hapax/hapax.github.io/assets/qgrav.md

 </span>

-I can't really ask about whether an electron appeared at $P$ because this question changes when I relabel $P$.
+I can't really ask about whether an electron appeared at $P$ because this question depends on how I label $P$.

 #### What is quantum gravity even about?